Swarm-IITKgp/DocumentationSwarm/Guidelines/Contributing.md

 * Most members won't have maintainers' right.
 Hence, you will not be able to push codes directly to the repository.
 Instead, you need to fork this repository (and star it)
 * Make it a practice to keep your local repository updated with the source repository.
 Ideally you should `git pull` or `git fetch` everytime you start working on any of the folders
+* Read [this](https://guides.github.com/features/mastering-markdown/) to learn how to use Markdown for editing text files like readme.md
 * Check if there is any assigned issues against your name.
 * Make a separate `branch` for each of your contribution.
 Use `git checkout` to move to your experimental branch
 * Then make changes to any of your code/files/folders and make logical commits (multiple commits if the task is long)